DavidPal/whitespace-format-rust/README.md

 ### Options

 * `--check-only` -- Do not format files.
 Only report which files would be formatted.
+  Exit code is zero if input is formatted correctly.
+Exit code is non-zero if formatting is required.
 * `--follow-symlinks` -- Follow symbolic links when searching for files.
 * `--exclude=REGEX` -- Regular expression that specifies which files to exclude.
   The regular expression is evaluated on the path of each file.